mailursubbu/CalixSoapAxiom/README.txt

 CMS apis were using SOAP 1.2 namespace but were complaint with SOAP 1.1.
 Hence Axiom is updated to ignore few of the checks, to work with CMS.
 This is a very bad way to fix !!!

+Changed below file to avoid the error even when namespace is not mathcing to SOAP standards ./axiom-api/src/main/java/org/apache/axiom/soap/impl/builder/StAXSOAPModelBuilder.java

 How to build this project:

 cd {ROOT_OF_THIS_project}